kalebbennaveed/clar-splat/README.md

 ns-train ros-splatfacto --data configs/desk.json --pipeline.datamanager.use-compressed-rgb True --pipeline.datamanager.dataparser.scene-scale-factor 0.5 --pipeline.datamanager.data-update-freq 8.0
 ```

+Note: Make sure to update your camera intrinsics in desk.json using [camera_calibration](https://wiki.ros.org/camera_calibration).
+To explore more flags and other models make sure to check out [safer-splat](https://github.com/chengine/safer-splat/tree/master).

 After some initialization a message will appear stating that (NerfBridge) Images recieved: 0, at this point you should open the Nerfstudio viewer in a browser tab to visualize the Nerfacto model as it trains.
 Training will start after completing the next step.

 Now press the spacebar key to start playing the rosbag [Terminal 1].
 Once the pre-training image buffer is filled (defaults to 10 images) then training should commence, and the usual Nerfstudio print messages will appear in Terminal 2.